ctrlplusb/easy-peasy/README.md

       The local part of state that the `select` property was attached to.

+  - dependencies (Array, not required)

+    If this selector depends on other selectors your need to pass these selectors in here to indicate that is the case.
+Under the hood we will ensure the correct execution order.

 Select's have their outputs cached to avoid unnecessary work, and will be executed any time their local state changes.